Sydney-Informatics-Hub/riaf-health/README.md

 ## Project Partners

-This project has been developed in collaboration with the Faculty of Medicine and Health at the UNiversity of Sydney, in particular:
+This project has been developed in collaboration with the Faculty of Medicine and Health and the Sydney Informatics Hub at the University of Sydney.
-- Kirsten Jackson: <kirsten.jackson@sydney.edu.au>
-- Janine Richards: <janine.richards@sydney.edu.au>
-- Mona Shamshiri: <mona.shamshiri@sydney.edu.au>

 ## Attribution and Acknowledgement